grusite/misescapes-backend/README.md

 I modified the Edu's script to load the data downloaded into the db.
 The only thing not working is the company/all (it's encoded I think) the rest is working OK.

 1 - Unzip data/db/companies.json from sample.tar.gz into bin/recover
-2 - Unzip data/game from sample.tar.gz into bin/recover
+2 - Unzip data/game from sample.tar.gz into bin/recover (and renamed it to 'games')
 3 - Execute `node ./bin/recover/index.js`

 ## Test